 Treatment:

-• Boiling tools before washing with a strong detergent to avoid spreading disease.
+- Boil tools before washing them with a strong detergent to prevent the spread of disease.

-• Washing hands to prevent the spreading of disease.
+- Washing hands to prevent the spread of disease.

 Prevention:

-• Crop rotation using crops not susceptible to the virus.
+- Crop rotation using crops that are not susceptible to the virus.

 Recommendations

-As soon as the blemishes appear, action must be taken immediately, or the entire crop can be devastated.
+As soon as blemishes appear, action must be taken immediately, or the entire crop can be severely damaged.
 Therefore, pick any treatment or home remedy for white spots on tomato leaves from the list above.

 Even the simple act of handpicking the leaves will help control the damage.
 Moreover, prevention begins with how you set up your garden, the condition of the soil, and adequate drainage.

-Proper transitioning indoors to outdoors is also paramount if you start with seedlings.
+Proper transitioning from indoors to outdoors is also paramount if you start with seedlings.

 See our complete list of tomato diseases (with pictures) and how to treat them naturally.